Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 What is an Ayurvedic diet?

-An Ayurvedic diet is a personalised approach to eating based on your dosha (constitutional type).
-It emphasises whole, seasonal foods, the six tastes, proper food combining, and eating according to your digestive capacity rather than calorie counting.
+An Ayurvedic diet is a personalised approach to eating based on your dosha.
+It centres on whole, seasonal foods, the six tastes, proper food combining, and eating according to your digestive capacity rather than calorie counting.

 What are the six tastes in Ayurveda?

-The six tastes (Shad Rasa) are sweet, sour, salty, pungent, bitter, and astringent.
-Ayurveda recommends including all six in each meal for complete nutrition and satisfaction, while emphasising the tastes that balance your specific dosha.
+The six tastes (Shad Rasa) are sweet, sour, salty, pungent, bitter and astringent.
+Ayurveda recommends including all six in each meal for complete nutrition and satisfaction, weighted toward the tastes that balance your specific dosha.

 What is Agni in Ayurveda?

-Agni is your digestive fire — the metabolic force that transforms food into energy and nutrients.
-Strong Agni means efficient digestion, good immunity, and clear thinking.
-Weak Agni leads to toxin accumulation (Ama), poor nutrition, and disease.
+Agni is your digestive fire.
+The metabolic force that turns food into energy and nutrients.
+Strong Agni means efficient digestion, good immunity, clear thinking.
+Weak Agni leads to toxin accumulation (Ama), poor nutrition and disease.

 Can I follow an Ayurvedic diet if I am vegetarian or vegan?

 Absolutely.
-Ayurvedic cuisine is predominantly plant-based, with staples like mung dal, kitchari, seasonal vegetables, grains, and spices.
-Ghee and dairy are used traditionally but can be substituted with plant-based alternatives.
+Ayurvedic cuisine is mostly plant-based.
+Staples like mung dal, kitchari, seasonal vegetables, grains, spices.
+Ghee and dairy are traditional but you can swap in plant-based alternatives.

 Is the Ayurvedic diet evidence-based?